+The student then begins work on the Organizational Experience Learning Contract.
 The learning contract sets out identifying information about the student and the site, experience requirements, the student's career goals and learning objectives, skill requirements, and final submissions.
 The contract usually takes several hours of preparation to complete.
-Students first work with their faculty advisors to develop Sections 6-11 of the learning contract.
-After receiving approval of the project and Sections 6-11 from their faculty advisor, the student then contacts the HSMP 509 faculty advisor and submits a draft of Sections 6-11 of the learning contract by email in one Word document (do not submit as a .pdf file) for further review.
-Students will work directly with the HSMP 509 faculty advisor to revise and further develop the learning contract for final approval.
-The HSMP 509 faculty seek to ensure that the contract is comprehensive and provides the basis for grading.
-The HSMP 509 faculty advisor is responsible for final approval of the student's contract.
+Students first work with their faculty advisors to develop Sections 6-7 of the learning contract.
+After students receive approval of their project and Sections 6-7 from their faculty advisor, the student then contacts the PA/PAH/HSMP 509 faculty advisor and submits a draft of the full Sections 6-11 of the learning contract by email in one document for further review.

+Students will work directly with their PA/PAH/HSMP 509 faculty advisor to revise and further develop the learning contract for final approval.
+The PA/PAH/HSMP 509 faculty seek to ensure that the contract is comprehensive and provides the basis for grading.
+The PA/PAH/HSMP 509 faculty advisor is responsible for final approval of the student's contract.

-Once all materials are approved by the HSMP 509 faculty advisor, the student prepares the complete learning contract in hard copy, including Sections 4-11.
-The contract cover page is signed by the student, the field supervisor, and the faculty advisor, and the student then submits all materials with the signed special registration form(s) to the HSMP 509 faculty advisor.
-The HSMP 509 faculty advisor will sign the contract cover page, register the student, and maintain the contract on file in their office.
+Once all materials are approved by the PA/PAH/HSMP 509 faculty advisor, the student prepares the complete learning contract in hard copy: Sections 4-11.
+The contract cover page is signed by the student, the field supervisor, and the faculty advisor, and the student then submits all materials with the signed special registration form(s) to the PA/PAH/HSMP 509 faculty advisor.
+The PA/PAH/HSMP 509 faculty advisor will sign the contract cover page, register the student, and maintain the contract on file in their office.
 This process may take several weeks to complete.
 Students may not begin their experience until the contract is approved.
-Work done before the contract is signed may not be counted towards the hours or deliverables to complete the HSMP 509.
+Work done before the contract is signed may not be counted towards the hours or deliverables to complete the PA/PAH/HSMP 509.